Wildlife Management Areas

 Hunts restricted to those persons selected by lottery.
 Only U.S. Veterans with proof of service connected disability may apply.

 Sherburne WMA only (reference individual WMA listings for dates).
 Hunt restricted to those persons selected by lottery.
-Contact the Opelousas field office for application and details.
-Completed lottery applications must be returned no later than Sept.
-29.
+Contact the Lafayette Field Office for application and details.
+Online lottery applications must be returned no later than Sept.
+30.

 General Lottery Hunts

 Select WMAs only.
 Contact the appropriate field office for details.
 General Waterfowl Lottery hunts are offered on the following WMAs (reference individual WMA listings for dates): Bayou Pierre and Sherburne.
-Completed lottery applications must be returned no later than Sept.
-29.
+Visit www.wlf.la.gov/page/lottery-hunts to apply online.

 Select WMAs only.
 Contact the appropriate field office for details.
-General Turkey Lottery hunts are offered on the following WMAs (reference individual WMA listings for dates): Bayou Macon, Clear Creek, Dewey W. Wills, J.C.
-Sonny Gilbert, Pearl River, Sabine, Sherburne, Tunica Hills, and West Bay WMAs.
-Completed lottery applications must be returned no later than Feb.
-9. Only one turkey is allowed to be taken during lottery hunts.
+General Turkey Lottery hunts are offered on the following WMAs (reference individual WMA listings for dates): Bayou Macon, Clear Creek, J.C.
+Sonny Gilbert, Pearl River, Sabine, Sherburne, Tunica Hills and West Bay WMAs.
+Visit www.wlf.la.gov/page/lottery-hunts to apply online.
+Only one turkey per hunter is allowed to be taken during lottery hunts.

-A licensed hunter may take raccoon or opossum, one per person per day, during daylight hours only, during the open rabbit season on WMAs.
+A licensed hunter may take raccoon or opossum, two per person per day, during daylight hours only, during the open hunting season on WMAs.

 Nighttime experimental raccoon hunting: All nighttime raccoon hunting, where allowed, is with dogs only.